 To claim medical tax deductions, you have to itemize your deductions instead of taking the standard deduction for your income bracket and marital status.
-In addition, medical costs are only tax deductible if they exceed 10 percent of your adjusted gross income for tax years 2017 and 2018.
-For example, if you make $50,000 and you spent $7,000 on medical expenses (including costs associated with allergies), you can only deduct $2,000 — the amount over 10 percent of your adjusted gross income.
+In addition, medical costs are only tax deductible if they exceed 7.5 percent of your adjusted gross income for tax years 2017 and 2018.
+For example, if you make $50,000 and you spent $7,000 on medical expenses (including costs associated with allergies), you can only deduct $3,250 — the amount over 7.5 percent of your adjusted gross income.
 For tax years after 2018, only medical expenses over 10 percent of adjusted gross income will be deductible.

 To claim a medical tax deduction, you have to itemize your deductions, but you can include a lot of medical-related costs for you, your spouse, and children, including:

 - Copays and premiums not paid by your employer

 - Special medical devices, such as inhalers or nebulizers